 After the Dance

-After the dance each Friday night, the evening's caller, musicians, and dancers usually convene for "Hands Four at the Brickstore" -- a post-dance opportunity for food, drink, jokes, singing and conversation upstairs at the Brickstore Pub on the Square in downtown Decatur, one block from our Hall.
+After the dance each Friday night, the evening's caller, musicians, and dancers usually convene at the The Square Pub -- a post-dance opportunity for food, drink, jokes, singing and conversation in downtown Decatur, one block from our Hall.
 If you are interesting in joining in one of the dancers will show you the way.

 Members of the CCD community frequently host parties and other get togethers outside of Dance.
 The best way to hear about these chances to spend time getting to know your partners and neighbors is to connect via our Yahoo Groups listserv and our CCD Facebook page.